 About

 I graduated from Barnard College with B.A.s in Dance and American Studies.
-During my time there, I trained with Colleen Thomas, Jodi Melnick, Caroline Fermin, Andrea Weber, Wesley Ensminger, and more.
-I performed works by Shannon Gillen (VIMVIGOR DANCE), Lacina Coulibaly, Adrienne Truscott, David Dorfman, Caroline Fermin, Bill T. Jones/Arnie Zane Co., and Yvonne Rainer.
+Some people who I trained with and look up to from my time there include, Colleen Thomas, Jodi Melnick, Caroline Fermin, Andrea Weber, and more.
+I also performed works by Shannon Gillen (VIMVIGOR DANCE), Lacina Coulibaly, Adrienne Truscott, David Dorfman, Caroline Fermin, Bill T. Jones/Arnie Zane Co., and Yvonne Rainer.

 My work, often in collaboration with Noa Weiss, has been presented by The Brooklyn Rail, Pageant, The Tank Theater, Solo/Duo Festival, Pioneers Go East, SERIOUS PERFORMANCE!!!!, The Movement Lab at Barnard College, Motion State Dance Film Festival, WAXworks, and The Brick.
-I have also danced for Hope Mohr/Maxe Crandall and Grant Jacoby and Dancers.
+Noa and I are 2024-2026 recipients of the Pioneer's Go East NEXT!
+Fellowship and have received support from MOtiVE Brooklyn.
+I have also danced for Hope Mohr/Maxe Crandall and Grant Jacoby.

-I am currently the Development and Production Manager of Peridance Contemporary Dance Company and Managing Director of Donna Uchizono Company.
-In the past, I have worked at Brooklyn Arts Exchange, Boston Dance Alliance, Barnard College Department of Dance, and Boston Center for the Arts.
+I currently serve as Development Manager of Danspace Project, Managing Director of Donna Uchizono Company and freelance as an artistic administrator for Juliana May, Dolly Sfeir, and more.
+Previously, I have worked at Peridance Contemporary Dance Company, Brooklyn Arts Exchange, Boston Dance Alliance, and Boston Center for the Arts.
 I also received my yoga certification in 2020.

 Artist Statement